kowalski7cc/xpenguins-gnome-shell-extension/Readme.md

 ---

 # FAQ
+### I want to help translate

+First off, thank you very much!
+I *think* I have translations set up.
+Use the [`po/xpenguins.pot`](https://bitbucket.org/mathematicalcoffee/xpenguins-gnome-shell-extension/src/default/xpenguins%40mathematical.coffee.gmail.com/po/xpenguins.pot) file to create a `.po` file with the translation.

+Skip the error/warning message translations if you like; the important ones are from `ui.js` and `extension.js` (these appear in the XPenguins menu).

+Then either email it to me, or submit a pull request with it.

 ### I want more themes (MOAR THEMES)!
 By default this comes with the Penguins, Big Penguins, Classic Penguins, Turtles, and Bill themes.
 Normal XPenguins themes will work - put them in `~/.xpenguins/themes` or in the folder `themes` in the extension directory and they will be detected.